QazaqBalasy/shop-cosmetics/README.md

 ```
 ## Endponints

-* To see url endpints go to 'test2/urls.py'
+* To see url endpints go to 'test2/urls.py' and 'core/urls.py'
 ## Admin page
 * First create a superuser
 ```